gildesmarais/website/_drafts/html2rss.md

 ---

 Do you remember RSS feeds?
-Some websites still have them ([like this one](/feed.xml)!) and you can subscribe to that website in your RSS reader and pull updates from it.[^1]
+Some websites still have them ([like this one](/feed.xml)!)
+You can subscribe to that website in your RSS reader.
+Everytime some new is published on that website, your RSS reader pulls the update and displays it to you.[^1] Every article, independent of the publisher, appears in the same style and typography.
+No "we care about your privacy", cookies, no annoying modal dialogs.

 I see my RSS reader as the main entry to the Internet.
 It's where my daily browsing session begins.
-Every article, independent of the publishing source, appears in there in the same style and typography.

 ## The problem

 RSS feeds disappear.
-For publishers other content distribution channels are more popular and have business advantages.
-Nowadays their content distribution occurs via mobile apps, social networks, email newsletters or click-bait articles which are ruminated on other platforms.[^2]
+For publishers other content distribution channels became more popular and have business advantages.
+Content distribution shifted to mobile apps, social networks, email newsletters or click-bait articles which are ruminated on other platforms.[^2]
-Gone is the good old RSS feed.
+Gone is the good old RSS feed for the regulars.

 The lack of feeds - and thus fresh reading content - started to become a problem.
-Instead of accepting the lack of RSS feeds, I started scraping websites to generate RSS feeds and make up for the loss.
+Instead of accepting the [Disintermediation](https://en.m.wikipedia.org/wiki/Disintermediation), I started scraping websites to generate RSS feeds.

 ## One scraping script for each website? 😱

 I thought having one script which scrapes one website to generate a feed would be a suitable approach.
-It worked, it felt alright ... for a short amount of time.

-A few days later I had a second script for another website at hand.
+It worked, it felt alright ... until, a few days later: I had a second script for another website at hand.
 That script could have reused some code from the previous one, but didn't.
 Even worse, both scripts contained code which mixed CSS selectors and the XML building together.

-Creating a mess of scripts obviously isn't a viable long-term strategy.
+Creating a mess of scripts isn't a viable long-term strategy IMHO.
 I wasn't happy adding yet another script for that other interesting website.[^3]

-I decided not to go down that path.
-I simply didn't feel good with it.
+I decided not to go down that chaos path.
+It didn't feel good.

-## A better solution
+## A organized solution

-In the last years I've created a better organized way of generating RSS feeds.
-The idea was to create a _feed config_ containing CSS selectors (looking basically like the following YAML) and have a RSS feed build:
+In the last years I've created a organized way of generating RSS feeds.
+The idea was to create a config file per site which contains CSS selectors and build a valid RSS feed from that.
+It looks basically like this YAML:

 ```yml
 channel: